 - In accordance with the regulations of the Dutch immigration authorities (IND), you will be afforded at most one year to learn Dutch, after which you are expected to obtain your single year’s Master’s degree within two years.
 Any delay beyond this timetable means you (and your family) will need to return to your native country.

 - In consultation with the professor in charge of the intended major program a selection is made of classes and activities in which you participate as part of the process of settling down in the university community.

 - The teaching staff, taking into account a proposal from the professor in charge of the intended major program, will determine which additional requirements you must meet, if any, before you are allowed to take part in the general study program.
 Your studies' progress will be reviewed annually.

 The student himself is responsible for financing his studies and finding suitable accommodation.
 The university cannot offer support in financial matters, in locating appropriate accomodations, nor in the storage of personal effects or furniture.
 Asking local churches for financial support is not allowed under any circumstances.
 You may, however, ask local churches for assistance in taking out insurances, making arrangements for your children's education, locating local shops, etc.

-A Bachelor or Master student originating from outside the Netherlands will pay the full tuition fee, which amounts to € 5,425 for the academic year of 2018/2019.
-A PhD student from outside the Netherlands will pay annually a tuition fee of 20% of the statutory fee, which is € 405,60 for 2018/2019.
+A Bachelor or Master student originating from outside the Netherlands will pay the full tuition fee, which amounts to € 6,225 for the academic year of 2022/2023.
+A PhD student from outside the Netherlands will pay annually a tuition fee of € 675,- for 2022/2023.